Hepsetus cuvieri: Taxonomy

+Hepsetus cuvieri was first formally species described as Hydrocyonoides cuvieri in 1861 by the French naturalist François-Louis Laporte, comte de Castelnau with Lake Ngami in Botswana given as the type locality.
+It was long believed that only a single widespread species existed within the genus Hepsetus, H. odoe, but studies in 2011–2013 have shown that this species is restricted to parts of West and Central Africa.
+The well-known species of southern Africa, including Kafue River, is Hepsetus cuvieri.
+The genus Hepsetus is the only genus classified within the family Hepsetidae, within the superfamily Alestoidea of the suborder Characoidei in the order Characiformes, the characins.

+Etymology

+Hepsetis cuvieri has the genus name Hepsetus which was proposed by William Swainson in 1838, Swanson did not explain the etymology of this name but it is most lilely derived from the ancient Greek hepsētós, a small fish, such as the anchovy, which is boiled for human consumption.
+This name, however, used for piscivorous fish resembling pikes, this may be an allusion to the Greek poet Archippus, who wrote: "An hepsetus fell in with an anchovy / And quick devoured him," and/or to the convergent South American characid Oligosarcus hepsetus.
+The specific name honours the French zoologist Georges Cuvier (1769–1832).

 Distribution

-This species is found in the southern third of Africa where it inhabits the Quanza, Cunene, Okavango, upper Zambezi, Kafue and Congo River basins.
+Hepsetus cuvieri is found in the southern third of Africa where it inhabits the Quanza, Cunene, Okavango, upper Zambezi, Kafue and Congo River basins.
 In the Congo River basin, it is only known from the southernmost part of the Kasai system and the lower Luapula.

 Description

-H. cuvieri can be distinguished from Hepsetus odoe as it has a lower count of gill rakers on the first gill arch, of 8–13 as opposed to 14–21; a normally higher number of scales between the lateral line and the dorsal fin, 10.5–11.5 as opposed to 7.5–10.5; a typically higher number of scales from the adipose fin and the lateral line, 6.5–7.5 as opposed to 4.5–6.5; and a distinctive colour pattern characterized by a mottled appearance of the dark brown blotches on the lateral surface of the body versus distinct vertical brown stripes in that region in H. odoe.
+Hepsetus cuvieri can be distinguished from Hepsetus odoe as it has a lower count of gill rakers on the first gill arch, of 8–13 as opposed to 14–21; a normally higher number of scales between the lateral line and the dorsal fin, 10.5–11.5 as opposed to 7.5–10.5; a typically higher number of scales from the adipose fin and the lateral line, 6.5–7.5 as opposed to 4.5–6.5; and a distinctive colour pattern characterized by a mottled appearance of the dark brown blotches on the lateral surface of the body versus distinct vertical brown stripes in that region in H. odoe.

 This species reaches maturity at a standard length of 25 cm and the maximum recorded size is 37 cm.